Ineffable-sun-xie/machinelearning/README.md

-this is a repository for learnign machine learning, maintained by chengjia sun.
+this is a repository for learning machine learning, maintained by chengjia sun.